Office of Information Affairs

 TechGuide: Signing into your ILT Microsoft Account (e.g., signing into Teams and our intranet)

 One of our most common questions is how a student or faculty member can sign-in whether that be to get into Teams or onto the Intranet.
-Below are some details on signing in to Teams and our Intranet.

 1. First, you need to download and install the Teams app on your computer if you do not already have the application.
 You can find the download link for Windows, Mac, or Linux here.
 Just click on the link and follow the instructions on the screen to complete the installation.